Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 According to Schaal and Lee (1992).

 Very little is known regarding the humoral and cellular immune responses of patients suffering from actinomycosis.
-Antibodies against fermentative actinomycetes can be detected in human serum different methods, including methods of immunofluorescence and enzyme immunoassay.
-Most of these antibodies react more actively with antigens A. naeslundii and A. viscosusthan with A. israelii, A. gerencseriae, or P. propionicum...
-In addition, antibodies are primarily associated with the presence of periodontal disease and, rarely, with antecedent or existing invasive actinomycosis.
-Thus, it was established that the antibody response in actinomycosis is insignificant or sporadic.
-In addition, antibodies probably have no protective effect against actinomycetes, and their presence is in no way a sign of self-healing from this disease.
+Antibodies against fermenting actinomycetes can be detected in human serum various methods, including immunofluorescence methods and linked immunosorbent assay.
+Most of these antibodies react more actively with antigens A. naeslundii And A. viscosus than with A. israelii, A. gerencseriae, or P. propionicum.
+In addition, antibodies are primarily associated with the presence of periodontal disease and rarely with previous or existing invasive actinomycosis.
+Thus, it has been established that the antibody response in actinomycosis is insignificant or sporadic.
+In addition, antibodies probably have no protective effect against actinomycetes, and their presence is in no way a sign of self-cure of this disease.

-On the other hand, it was established quite a long time ago (Lentze 1938) that the immune system of patients with actinomycosis can be stimulated by the introduction of cells killed by formalin or extracts of cells of pathogenic actinomycetes (actinolysate).
-This leads to the formation of an antibody response that can be measured.
+On the other hand, it was established quite a long time ago (Lentze 1938) that the immune system of patients with actinomycosis can be stimulated by the introduction of formalin-killed cells or cell extracts of pathogenic actinomycetes (actinolysate).
+This results in an antibody response that can be measured.
 More importantly, however, after the introduction of actinomycotic antigens, a so-called local reaction occurs, that is, a temporary increase in inflammation.
-The immune response formed after repeated injections helps to overcome the disease.
-These observations provide a basis for the vaccine treatment of actinomycosis, which was used before antimicrobial therapy (Lentze 1938, 1969).
+The immune response that forms after repeated administrations helps overcome the disease.
+These observations provide the basis for vaccine treatment of actinomycosis, which was used before antimicrobial therapy (Lentze 1938, 1969).

 Diagnostics

-The diagnosis of human actinomycosis is mainly based on the isolation and identification of causative agents because clinical symptoms are often misleading and histopathology and serology are low specific and low sensitivity.
-The presence of druses, which sometimes impart pus appearance semolina should initiate the search for actinomycetes.
-However, given that only 25% of samples of actinomycotic pus contain these granules, their absence does not exclude the diagnosis of actinomycosis.
+The diagnosis of human actinomycosis is mainly based on the isolation and identification of causative agents because clinical symptoms often misleading and histopathology and serology low in specificity and sensitivity.
+The presence of drusen, which sometimes gives pus appearance semolina porridge should initiate a search for actinomycetes.
+However, given that only 25% of actinomycotic pus samples contain these granules, their absence does not exclude the diagnosis of actinomycosis.

 Collection and transportation of pathogenic material.

-Pathological material suitable for bacteriological analysis of actinomycosis is pus, discharge from fistulas, bronchial secretions, granulation and biopsies.
-During collection, precautions should be taken against contamination by congenital mucosal microflora.
+Pathological material suitable for bacteriological analysis of actinomycosis is pus, discharge from fistulas, bronchial secretions, granulation and biopsy samples.
+During collection, precautions should be taken against contamination by innate mucosal microflora.
 Whenever possible, pus or tissue should be obtained by percutaneous puncture.
 To diagnose thoracic actinomycosis, bronchial secretions must be obtained transtracheally.
-Sputum examination is unreliable because it usually contains oral actinomycetes, including pathogenic species.
-Transthoracic percutaneous biopsy or percutaneous puncture of suspicious abdominal abscesses are often the only means of obtaining satisfactory specimens for diagnosis.
-Transport of samples to the bacteriological laboratory should be fast enough.
-If long-term transport is unavoidable, special transport media such as Stuart's should be used, although fermenting actinomycetes are less susceptible to oxidative damage than severe anaerobes.
+Examination of sputum is unreliable because it usually contains oral actinomycetes, including pathogenic species.
+Transthoracic percutaneous needle biopsy or percutaneous puncture of suspicious abdominal abscesses are often the only means of obtaining satisfactory specimens for diagnosis.
+Transport of samples to the bacteriological laboratory must be fairly rapid.
+If long-term transport is unavoidable, special transport media such as Stewart's should be used, although fermenting actinomycetes are less susceptible to oxidative damage than strict anaerobes.

 Microscopic examination

-When drusen are present, this makes it possible to quickly and relatively reliably make a preliminary diagnosis after examination at low magnification (d 100) of an actinomycotic granule placed under a cover glass and with a 1% solution of methylene blue introduced into the drop.
-Actinomycotic drusen appear as cauliflower-like particles with an uncolored center and a blue periphery, in which leukocytes and short filaments, sometimes with "clubs", radiate from the center of the granule.
-Gram-stained swabs obtained by squeezing granules between two slides show filamentous, branching, gram-positive structures that represent pathogenic actinomycetes, as well as a variety of other gram-negative and gram-positive bacteria that indicate the presence of accompanying microorganisms.
+When drusen are present, this makes it possible to quickly and relatively reliably make a preliminary diagnosis after examination at low magnification (d 100) of an actinomycotic granule placed under a cover glass and with a 1% solution of methylene blue added to a drop.
+Actinomycotic drusen appear as cauliflower-like particles with an uncolored center and a blue periphery, in which leukocytes and short filaments, sometimes with “clubs,” radiate from the center of the granule.
+Gram-stained smears obtained by squeezing granules between two slides show filamentous, branching, Gram-positive structures that represent pathogenic actinomycetes, as well as a variety of other Gram-negative and Gram-positive bacteria that indicate the presence of associated microorganisms.
 The presence of these bacteria is necessary to distinguish actinomycotic drusen from granules formed by various aerobic actinomycetes ( Nocardia, Actinomadura, Streptomyces), which never contain accompanying microflora.
-Direct and indirect immunofluorescence for the detection of specific antibodies can also be used to identify the species of actinomycetes present in the pellet without culture isolation.
+Direct and indirect immunofluorescence to detect specific antibodies can also be used to identify the actinomycete species present in the granule without isolating a culture.

 Cultural diagnostics

-To obtain reliable results, it is advisable to use transparent media so that the plates can be carefully inspected for characteristic filamentous colonies and to grow the culture for at least 14 days.
-Cultures can be tested every 2-3 days without changing anaerobic conditions if Fortner's (1928) method is used to obtain a low oxygen potential.
-If anaerobic flasks or cups are used, it is advisable to inoculate on two or three media at the same time in order to examine them to determine the growth of actinomycetes after 3, 7 and 14 days.
-Removing the plates from the anaerobic environment usually stops further growth of microorganisms that need long-term incubation without changing anaerobic conditions.
+To obtain reliable results, it is advisable to use clear media so that the plates can be carefully examined for the characteristic thread-like colonies, and to grow the culture for at least 14 days.
+Cultures can be examined every 2-3 days without changing anaerobic conditions if the method of Fortner (1928) is used to obtain a low oxygen potential.
+If anaerobic flasks or plates are used, it is advisable to inoculate two or three media simultaneously and examine them for actinomycete growth after 3, 7 and 14 days.
+Since removing the plates from the anaerobic environment usually stops further growth of microorganisms that require long-term incubation without changing anaerobic conditions.

-The preliminary results of the culture study are obtained after 2-3 days, when characteristic arachnid microcolonies can be seen under the microscope A. israelii, A. gerencseriae or P. propionicum...
-Confirmation of preliminary microscopic or early cultural diagnoses by unambiguous identification of a pathogenic species of actinomycetes can take 14 days or more.
-This is necessary in order to reliably reveal the differences between fermenting actinomycetes and morphologically similar contaminants obtained from the patient's mucous membranes, as well as similar aerobic actinomycetes of childbirth.
-Nocardia, Actinomadura and Streptomyces...
-A detailed bacteriological analysis of the accompanying microflora can also be useful for the selection of appropriate antibiotic therapy.
+Preliminary culture results are obtained after 2-3 days, when characteristic arachnid microcolonies can be seen under a microscope A. israelii, A. gerencseriae or P. propionicum.
+Confirmation of preliminary microscopic or early culture diagnoses by unambiguous identification of the pathogenic actinomycete species may take 14 days or more.
+This is necessary to reliably identify differences between fermenting actinomycetes and morphologically similar contaminants obtained from the mucous membranes of the patient, as well as similar aerobic actinomycetes of the genera Nocardia, Actinomadura And Streptomyces.
+Detailed bacteriological analysis of the accompanying microflora may also be useful for selecting appropriate antibiotic therapy.

-Molecular methods, such as genetic studies or polymerase chain reactions (PCR), are currently under development and in the future may allow for a faster diagnosis of actinomycosis.
+Molecular methods, such as genetic studies or polymerase chain reactions (PCR), are currently being developed and in the future may allow faster diagnosis of actinomycosis.

-Actinomycotic infection does not necessarily stimulate a humoral immune response, which can be detected by available laboratory methods.
-However, none of the methods used, with a wide variety of antigens used, provided satisfactory results due to problems with sensitivity and specificity (Holmberg, Nord and Wadstrmm 1975, Holmberg 1981, Persson and Holmberg 1985).
+Actinomycotic infection does not necessarily stimulate a humoral immune response, which can be detected by existing laboratory methods.
+However, none of the methods used, with the wide variety of antigens used, provided satisfactory results due to problems with sensitivity and specificity (Holmberg, Nord and Wadstrüm 1975, Holmberg 1981, Persson and Holmberg 1985).

 Treatment

-Surgical dissection of actinomycotic foci and drainage of purulent contents is always the basis for the treatment of actinomycosis.
-However, it is known that even radical surgery often only ends with a temporary reduction in symptoms and may be accompanied by one or more relapses.
-In order to overcome these problems, in the past they tried to use substances such as iodides, thymol, copper sulfate, hydrogen peroxide, silver nitrate, arsenic preparations, which, however, did not improve long-term results.
-Only subcutaneous injection of killed actinomycete cells (heterovaccine Lentze 1938) has shown a definite efficacy.
+Surgical dissection of actinomycotic lesions and drainage of purulent contents is always the basis of treatment for actinomycosis.
+However, it is known that even radical surgery often only results in a temporary reduction of symptoms and may be accompanied by one or more relapses.
+In order to overcome these problems, in the past they tried to use substances such as iodides, thymol, copper sulfate, hydrogen peroxide, silver nitrate, and arsenic preparations, which, however, did not improve long-term results.
+Only subcutaneous administration of killed actinomycete cells (heterovaccine Lentze 1938) showed some effectiveness.

-Progress in the treatment of actinomycosis came when sulfonamides and penicillin became available.
-Penicillin was active against pathogenic actinomycetes in vitro and in vivo...
-Given that many patients had little or no benefit from penicillin therapy, treatment with high doses of penicillin was often recommended for at least 3 months and up to 12–18 months (Harvey, Cantrell, and Fisher 1957).
+Progress in the treatment of actinomycosis occurred when sulfonamides and penicillin became available.
+Penicillin was active against pathogenic actinomycetes in vitro And in vivo.
+Given that many patients had little or no response to penicillin therapy, treatment with high doses of penicillin for at least 3 months and up to 12–18 months was often recommended (Harvey, Cantrell and Fisher 1957).

-Poor response to penicillin treatment is often due to the presence of concomitant bacteria that are penicillin-resistant.
-In addition, drugs poorly penetrate through the dense tissue of actinomycotic cells and into drusen.
-Finally, A. actinomycetemcomitans - are usually resistant to penicillin, although they do not produce beta-lactamases.
-Thus, penicillin in the treatment of actinomycosis is only effective when not present.
-A. actinomycetemcomitans and when the accompanying microflora does not contain any producers of beta-lactamases.
+Poor response to penicillin treatment is often due to the presence of associated bacteria that are penicillin-resistant.
+In addition, drugs do not penetrate well through the dense tissue of actinomycotic lesions and into drusen.
+Finally, A. actinomycetemcomitans- usually resistant to penicillin, although they do not produce beta-lactamases.
+Thus, penicillin in the treatment of actinomycosis is effective only when there is no A. actinomycetemcomitans and when the accompanying microflora does not contain any beta-lactamase producers.

-Aminopenicillins are somewhat more active against pathogenic actinomycetes than penicillin, and, in addition, they inhibit growth A. actinomycetemcomitans...
-However, given that they are not resistant to beta-lactamases, microorganisms that produce beta-lactamases can interfere with their therapeutic efficacy.
-This is rarely the case with cervicofacial actinomycosis, but with thoracic and especially abdominal infections, beta-lactamase producers are usually present.
-Therefore, the currently used treatment regimens include drugs that are effective against actinomycetes and the potential of producers of beta-lactamases of the type S. aureus, gram-negative anaerobes, and, in cases of abdominal actinomycosis, Enterobacteriaceae.
+Aminopenicillins are somewhat more active against pathogenic actinomycetes than penicillin, and, in addition, they inhibit the growth A. actinomycetemcomitans.
+However, given that they are not resistant to beta-lactamases, microorganisms that produce beta-lactamases may interfere with their therapeutic effectiveness.
+This is rarely the case in cervicofacial actinomycosis, but in thoracic and especially abdominal infections, beta-lactamase producers are usually present.
+Therefore, currently used treatment regimens include drugs effective against actinomycetes and potential producers of beta-lactamase type S. aureus, gram-negative anaerobes, and, in cases of abdominal actinomycosis, Enterobacteriaceae.

 Forecast

-Before the advent of modern antibiotics in practice, the prognosis of actinomycosis was dubious - closer to unfavorable.
-Even now, patients receiving inadequate therapy can suffer from actinomycosis for many years and even die from this disease or its complications.
-This is especially true for thoracic and abdominal infections, which are often diagnosed only in the last stage.
-If the diagnosis is made early and antibiotic therapy is adequate, then the prognosis of cervicofacial and cutaneous actinomycosis is generally good.
+Before the advent of modern antibiotics in practice, the prognosis of actinomycosis was questionable - closer to unfavorable.
+Even today, patients receiving inadequate therapy may suffer from actinomycosis for many years and even die from the disease or its complications.
+This especially applies to thoracic and abdominal infections, which are often diagnosed only in the last stage.
+If the diagnosis is made early and antibiotic therapy is adequate, then the prognosis for cervicofacial and cutaneous actinomycosis is generally good.
 Thoracic, abdominal and systemic manifestations, however, remain a serious problem and require active treatment.

 Other diseases caused by fermenting actinomycetes

-Fermenting actinomycetes can also cause some other diseases, but they differ significantly from typical actinomycotic lesions in clinical manifestations, prognosis and treatment; therefore, they should not be referred to as "actinomycosis".
-However, some of them are no less important than actinomycosis, from both medical and economic points of view.
+Fermenting actinomycetes can also cause some other diseases, but they differ significantly from typical actinomycotic lesions in clinical manifestations, prognosis and treatment; therefore they should not be classified under the term "actinomycosis".
+However, some of them are no less important than actinomycosis, both from medical and economic points of view.

 Canaliculitis and other eye infections

-In addition to lacrimal canaliculitis, ocular infections caused by fermenting actinomycetes can also present as conjunctivitis, keratitis, dacryocystitis, inflammation of the eyelid glands, and even a periobital abscess, granuloma, or intraocular infection (Schaal 1986, Schaal and Lee 1992).
-A reliable diagnosis of lacrimal canaliculitis and other actinomycotic lesions of the eyes is carried out in accordance with the bacteriological procedures mentioned above.
-Removal of lacrimal adhesions, which are usually found in canaliculitis, and topical antibiotic use almost always results in a quick cure in cases where there is a non-invasive process.
+In addition to lacrimal canaliculitis, ocular infections caused by fermenting actinomycetes may also present as conjunctivitis, keratitis, dacryocystitis, inflammation of the mucous glands of the eyelid, and even periobital abscess, granuloma, or intraocular infection (Schaal 1986, Schaal and Lee 1992).
+Reliable diagnosis lacrimal canaliculitis and other actinomycotic eye lesions are carried out in accordance with the bacteriological procedures mentioned above.
+Removal of lacrimal adhesions, which are usually present in canaliculitis, and local application of antibiotics almost always results in a rapid cure in cases where there is a non-invasive process.
 Invasive infections (abscesses, granulomas, intraocular infections) require systemic therapy with appropriate antibacterial drugs.

 Conditions associated with intrauterine contraceptives (IUDs).

 When typical actinomycetes are found on the IUD or in the cervical canal, the use of the IUD should be discontinued.
-After the microflora returns to normal levels, the IUD can be used again without increasing the risk of developing genital actinomycosis.
+After the microflora returns to normal levels, the IUD can be used again without increasing the risk of developing actinomycosis of the genital organs.

 Other suppurative infections

 Fermenting actinomycetes can also cause other inflammatory processes.
-These include pharyngitis, otitis media, urethritis, funisitis (inflammation of the umbilical cord) (Wright et al. 1994), cutaneous and subcutaneous suppurative lesions, abscesses with or without associated mixed anaerobic flora, empyema, and septicemia (Schaal 1986).
+These include pharyngitis, otitis, urethritis, funisitis (inflammation of the umbilical cord) (Wright et al. 1994), cutaneous and subcutaneous purulent lesions, abscesses with or without associated mixed anaerobic flora, empyema and septicemia (Schaal 1986).

 Diseases caused by aerobic actinomycetes